 Citations to and summaries of journal articles, book chapters, books, and technical reports, as well as citations to dissertations, in psychology, plus psychological aspects in related disciplines (medicine, psychiatry, nursing, sociology, education, pharmacology, physiology, linguistics, anthropology, business, and law).
 Journal coverage, spanning 1887-present, includes international material selected from more than 1,300 periodicals written in over 25 languages.
 Coverage: 1632-present.

-SocINDEX™ with Full Text is a comprehensive sociology research database.
-The database features more than 2,100,000 records with subject headings from a 20,000+ term sociological thesaurus designed by subject experts.
+Sociology Source Ultimate is the world's most comprehensive and highest quality sociology research database.
+The database features more than 2,100,000 records with subject headings from a 20,000+ term sociological thesaurus designed by subject experts and expert lexicographers.
 Contains abstracts for more than 1,260 "core" coverage journals dating as far back as 1895.
 Extensive indexing for books/monographs, conference papers, and other non-periodical content sources is included, and searchable cited references are provided.
 Offers comprehensive coverage of sociology, encompassing all sub-disciplines and closely related areas of study.
+These include abortion, criminology & criminal justice, demography, ethnic & racial studies, gender studies, marriage & family, political sociology, religion, rural & urban sociology, social development, social psychology, social structure, social work, socio-cultural anthropology, sociological history, sociological research, sociological theory, substance abuse & other addictions, violence and many others.